01

 Redesigning post-sales services to scale a renewable energy business.

-Raízen, the Shell and Cosan energy joint venture, wanted to grow from a few dozen large energy clients to more than a thousand.
+The renewable energy operation of Raízen, a Shell and Cosan joint venture, wanted to grow from a few dozen large energy clients to more than a thousand.
 Its post-sales operation, manual and fragmented across two very different business lines, would break under that pressure.
 My job was to redesign it before it did.

 The challenge